lakewik/EasyStorj/README.md

 - file syncing

 # Support
-You can submit issue (feature request), if you want implementation of a feature that haven't been yet implemented.
+You can submit issue (feature request), if you want implementation of a feature that haven't been yet implemented or planned.
 If you find any bugs in this app, please submit issue or a pull request containing a fix.
 Please note that this software is currently in Alpha Version.
-Thank you for your support!
+Also I accept donations in SJCX, BTC: 1LWMe1AuQSNQq6zUEtC8vMaV3LhS8r1uFw , Monero (XMR): 42VP4x4CRtwf9PXD3J73ntQHb2f2BYHVR75ovjeSNWzRF4X34mdf367VWD74kD4zDT3ReY6t5uQxAC9FWCPnMQjpQ3xFsV9.
+Thank you very much for your support!